Blogging is a common and inexpensive way to make money online. Most people will tell you how easy it is to start a blog and they are not wrong.

 Day #25: Tweak Your Blogs Design

-If you are still using a free WordPress theme, maybe you should consider getting a paid theme that’s designed for better user experience.
-For Smart Affiliate Hub, I use the Genesis framework and it’s one of the best themes I’ve used to date.
-Click here to learn more about the Genesis framework.
+If you are still using a free WordPress theme, maybe you should consider getting a paid theme that’s designed for a better user experience.
+For Smart Affiliate Hub, I use the Genesis framework and it’s one of the best themes I’ve used.

 Even if you are not ready to spend money on a premium WordPress theme, you can still make modifications such as font size, colors, etc. The point is to deliver the best possible experience to your readers.